-Whether it’s covering a two-week holiday, a short break or urgently because of sickness, we’re here when you need us to offer one-to-one care from skilled professionals trained on our Skills for Care endorsed training programme.
+Whether it’s covering a two-week holiday, a short break, or needed urgently because of sickness or a family emergency, we’re here when you need us to offer one-to-one care from skilled professionals trained on our Skills for Care endorsed training programme.

 I was worried about leaving my husband with a stranger.
 Once we met our carer those worries were soon gone.
 The carer was brilliant and very knowledgeable, which put me at ease in going away.